Jade Plant Care: 7 Secrets to Keep Yours Thriving

 If you enjoy the low-maintenance style of jade plants, here are some other plants you might like:

-• Aloe Vera: Another easy succulent with similar water and light needs
+• Aloe Vera: another easy succulent with similar water and light needs

-• Snake Plant: Even more forgiving—great for low light situations
+• Snake Plant: even more forgiving — great for low-light situations

-• Haworthia: Small succulent that’s also pet-safe
+• Haworthia: a small succulent that’s also pet-safe

 Watch: Jade Plant Care Visual Guide

 Sometimes it helps to see proper care techniques in action.
-This video covers the basics well:日本
+This video covers the basics well:

 Frequently Asked Questions